Loginistaken/Next-Generation-Road-Safety-Intelligence-System/RSIS mobile.md

 When you install the RSIS app on your Android phone, iPhone, tablet, or macOS laptop, your device:

-uses its GPS, motion sensors, Bluetooth and (optionally) camera to understand where you are and what you’re doing;
+uses its GPS, motion sensors, Bluetooth  to understand where you are and what you’re doing;

 runs compact prediction models locally to judge whether a collision or dangerous situation might occur soon;